Information technology in Sri Lanka: Secondary Education

 In the national level curriculum, first computer related subject taught at public schools is Information and Communication Technology.
 This is an elective subject for GCE Ordinary Level in Sri Lanka.
 For GCE Advanced Level in Sri Lanka a compulsory subject and an exam called General Information Technology was introduced considering the need of IT literacy for every student.
 Under the technology stream introduced for GCE Advanced Level in past years a new main subject for IT, Information and Communication Technology is added.

 Higher Education

 With the rapid development of IT industry and increasing job demand in the 1990s, steps were taken by both government and private sector to improve the IT education across the country.

-Criticism

-CEPA Controversy

-In 2016 January, the Sri Lankan government announced that Indo-Sri Lankan Comprehensive Economic Partnership Agreement between India and Sri Lanka will be finalized.
-It is assumed that Sri Lankan IT industry's job market will be opened to Indians by this agreement causing unemployment among Sri Lankans.

-Future

-Sri Lanka's IT industry's goal is to achieve USD 5 billion in exports by 2022 while creating 200,000 jobs and uplifting 1,000 tech start-ups.